Pandawan/deno_notify/README.md

 ## TODO

+- Update the rust code to use [the new op API](https://deno.land/posts/v1.4#changes-to-codedeno_corecode-rust-api)
 - Integrate my mac-notification-sys changes into notify-rust so I can add more cross-platform features.
 - Find a way to test in GH actions for Linux & Windows
 - Change API to mirror the [Web Notification API](https://developer.mozilla.org/en-US/docs/Web/API/notification)